inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 1. Go to **Plugins/Fetch Python Plugins...** This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available
 2. Type openlayers into the filter box
-3. :guilabel:`Select` “OpenLayer Plugin” and click Install plugin - this will take a couple of minutes for the plugin to download and install
+3. :guilabel:`Select` "OpenLayer Plugin" and click Install plugin - this will take a couple of minutes for the plugin to download and install
 4. A window should pop up saying: "Plugin installed successfully" - Click okay and then close the QGIS python plugin installer window
 5. :guilabel:`Click on Plugins`, and hover your mouse over OpenLayers plugin